depa1016/rl-course-ws2020/Lab_2.md

 - Download and execute `2_FrozenLake_Prediction.py` on GitHub.
 This file plays episodes in the 4x4 lake environment using a random policy until a reward is earned.
 This is repeated for 100 iterations.
-- After every episode, calculate the Q-values with every-visit MC prediction using the average mean method and no discount on the reward, i.e.:
+- After every episode, calculate the Q-values with every-visit MC prediction:
+    - there is no discount on the reward, i.e. the discount factor is 1.
+    - before the first episode initialize all Q-values to zero.
+    - use the average mean method to update the Q-values, i.e.:
 ```
 Q(s,a) =  Q(s,a) + 1/N(s,a) *  (G-Q(s,a))
 ```